FlockIQ/.github/profile/README.md

 17) add a sequence diagram for the whole infrastructure
 18) add comparison with google forms for analytics
 19) make a product page for the project
+20) add better messages on the login/signup page - try to show the responses coming from mailgun to the user as well (eg. email doesnt exist)